MarioCatuogno/Clean-macOS/README.md

 ### More apps

-[Here](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/apps_list.md) you can find a collection of various apps I've personally tested or used on macOS.
+Click [__here__](https://github.com/MarioCatuogno/Clean-macOS/blob/master/doc/apps_list.md) to find a collection of various apps I've personally tested or used on macOS.

 ## Changelog